 Needless to say, online meetings are essential when working remotely.
-It allows you to plan ahead, share ideas, and ask questions from your team while also compensating for the lack of company when staying at home.
-Encourage your team to use video calls to connect with them from face to face.
+It allows you to plan ahead, share ideas, and ask your team questions while compensating for the lack of company when staying at home.
+Encourage your team to use video calls to connect with them face-to-face.

 Record your meetings

 When everyone is busy working, it can be hard to set up multiple meetings for people who missed out or forgot something from the previous meeting.
 If your team allows it, record meetings and share them in a dedicated channel for people to catch up or rewind to key points anytime.